sony/esstra/README.md

 First, compile the source file `hello.c` by passing the path of `esstracore.so` to the compiler with the `-fplugin` option.
-Since we are using GCC version 11, the command line would be as follows:
+Since we are using GCC version 11 on an x86\_64 PC, the command line would be as follows:

 ```sh
 $ gcc -fplugin=/usr/local/lib/gcc/x86_64-linux-gnu/11/plugin/esstracore.so hello.c -o hello